 - Other Mental Health/Substance Use Disorder Funding: Provides more than $450 million in additional funding for SAMHSA and Health Resources and Services Administration (HRSA) programming including funding for mental health and addiction services, workforce education and training, suicide prevention and public education campaigns.

-National Council for Behavioral Health President and CEO Chuck Ingoglia released the following statement in response:
+National Council for Mental Wellbeing President and CEO Chuck Ingoglia released the following statement in response: